-Derm-path training linked to fewer diagnosis discrepanciesDecember 29th, 2012 in Diseases, Conditions, Syndromes /
+Derm-path training linked to fewer diagnosis discrepanciesDecember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Fewer diagnostic discrepancies are seen for pathologists with dermatopathology fellowship training, according to a study published in the January issue of the Journal of the American Academy of Dermatology.